Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Estimation

 In practice we do not sequentially estimate the parameters by maximum likelihood and then by non-linear least squares.
-Instead, we estimate the parameters jointly by GMM based on the non-linear least squares moment condition and equality to zero of the expectation of the score of the log-likelihood function based on \eqref{pok}.
-This framework allows the researcher to include additional information when it is available.
-For example, if the researcher knows which observed groups have missing members (i.e. they observe an indicator for $n_g=n_{g_0}$), they can also use $\mathbb{P}[n_g=n_{g_0}|n_g]=\rho^{n_g}$.
-In the same way, it is also straightforward to make a parametric assumption on the distribution of $n_{g_0}$, which may be advantagenous if $\overline{n}$ is large.
+Instead, we estimate the parameters jointly by GMM based on the non-linear least squares moment conditions and equality to zero of the expectation of the score of the log-likelihood function based on \eqref{pok}.
+This framework allows the researcher to use GMM standard errors (as opposed to having to adjust for a two-stage estimator or use a boostrap) and to include additional information when it is available.
+For example, if the researcher knows which observed groups have missing members (i.e., they observe an indicator for $n_g=n_{g_0}$), they can also use the moment $\mathbb{E}[\mathbf{1}(n_g=n_{g_0})|n_g]=\rho^{n_g}$.
+Similarly, one can also make a parametric assumption on the distribution of $n_{g_0}$ (i.e., use $\mathbf{q}=\mathbf{q}(\boldsymbol{\lambda})$ for a parameter $\boldsymbol{\lambda}$).